lwdovico/price-predictor/README.rst

 .. code:: sh

-    price_predictor [symbol] [--date (str)] [--ratio (float)] [--layers (int)] [--epochs (int)]
+    price_predictor [symbol] [--date (str)] [--target (str)] [--stamps (int)] [--ratio (float)] [--layers (int)] [--epochs (int)]

 - The **symbol** is just a short code of the financial instrument that must be available on yahoo finance

 The following parameters are optional:

 - The **date** must be provided in the ISO format, for example: 2015-01-25
+- The **target** can be eiter 'Open', 'Close', 'Adj Close', 'High', 'Low' or 'Volume', the latter only if available, the default target is 'Open'
+- The **stamps** is an integer that identifies the time window of the training subsequences, the default value is 30 which can be seen as roughly a month (it trains to predict tomorrow's value considering the last 30 days)
-- The **ratio** is the percentage used to divide training and test set, the higher the closest to the current trends the prediction will turn out, but it may overfit (just ignore if not know how to use)
+- The **ratio** is the percentage used to divide training and test set, the higher the closest to the current trends the prediction will turn out, but it may overfit (just ignore if not know how to use), the default value is 0.90
 - The **layers** are the number of layers of the LSTM, the minimum number possible will be always 2, the dafault is 4
 - The **epochs** are the number of of epochs the neural network will train, the default is 10 but it can be raised

-NB: Currently the training is set to be performed on 30 time_stamps, thus having close or fewer days than 30 may cause some unexpected errors
+NB: The argument can be signaled also with a single dash and its first letter (es: -d), no signal is required for the symbol.
+Also if default values are okay it is possible to entirely omit signaling them.
+It's also important to consider that having a close date to today with fewer days than the input stamps may cause unexpected errors.

 **Usage example:**

 .. code:: sh

-   price_predictor EURUSD=X -d 2021-09-01 -r 0.9 -l 2 -e 15
+   price_predictor EURUSD=X -d 2021-09-01 -t 'Close' -s 60 -r 0.9 -l 4 -e 50

-Meaning: Return tomorrow's EUR/USD opening price after training on data from the 1st of September 2021, with 90% of those data dedicated to training, the LSTM RNN will have 2 layers and the epochs of training will be 15
+Meaning: Return tomorrow's EUR/USD closing price after training on data from the 1st of September 2021, with the first 90% of those data dedicated to the training with a time window perspective of the past two months to predict a new price, the LSTM RNN will have 4 layers and the epochs of training will be 50.

+Finally it will also give you a plot of the training and test data prices and the resulting predictions on the test data to visually understand the accuracy of the model.

 Documentation
 -------------